asimons04/tesseract/docs/EnvironmentOptions.md

 ### PUBLIC_DEFAULT_FEED_SORT
 Sets the default sorting method for users.
 Users can change this in their settings, but this will be the default until they do.

-Note:  Do not set this to `Scaled`.
-Once 0.18.x support is dropped, it will be safe to do so.
-For versions prior to 1.4.0 (not yet in development), use the 0.18.5 sort types.

 **Valid Values**:  See [Lemmy sort types](https://github.com/LemmyNet/lemmy-js-client/blob/main/src/types/SortType.ts)

 **Default**: `Active`